 Mostly, adults understand they must brush and floss their teeth at least twice a day to keep their teeth and gums clean and to prevent decay.
 And while children see the dentist at the behest of their parents, adults obviously must make appointments of their own accord after moving out of their family home.

 A lot of adult dental care depends on habits, however.
 When we’re kids, our parents may restrict us from having candies and sugary soda whenever we want.
 As adults, we can enjoy these less-than-healthy items when we like, even though we know they are bad for our teeth.
 If you have a fondness for sugary foods and drinks and are not vigilant about your oral health, you may suffer the consequences.

 How so?
 You will be more likely to develop decay and have cavities.
 If the issue progresses, that’s when we may talk to you about considering restorative services, such as dental fillings, root canals, crowns, and dentures.

 If you develop a taste for wine after the age of 21, or coffee, these are other habits to consider in adult dental maintenance.
 Wine and coffee can adversely stain our teeth if we let our brushing lapse.
 When this happens, an adult patient may opt to have teeth whitening services performed.
 This is a very common adult dental procedure we provide in our clinic.

 If you have more questions about the differences in our pediatric and adult dentistry services, please reach out.
-Because we specialize in both forms of dentistry, Doctors Patrick and Emily O’Connor can provide your family with a smooth transition from childhood to adult dental care, all in the same office, and with the same dentist your family has grown to know.
+Because we specialize in both forms of dentistry, Doctor Emily O’Connor can provide your family with a smooth transition from childhood to adult dental care, all in the same office, and with the same dentist your family has grown to know.